bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 #### Tracks correlation
 You can get a whole genome overview of the similarity of a group of tracks by using the Portal's correlation tool.

-* From the available list of track hubs at the bottom of the grid, select only Roadmap datasets.
+* From the filters at the bottom of the grid, add back datasets for all tissues.

 * Select all ChIP-Seq marks for the cell type "Bone Marrow Derived Mesenchymal Stem Cell Cultured Cell".